How To Use X (Formerly Twitter) For Trading

-Traders have long used Twitter to research market trends and gain insights into retail investors’ appetites.
+Traders have long used Twitter, now X, to research market trends and gain insights into retail investors’ appetites.
 However, integrated TradingView charts and a partnership with the trading platform eToro, demonstrate the site’s ambition to become an investing hub.
-This tutorial explains how to use Twitter for trading, from accessing breaking news to the best trading accounts.
-We also unpack the pitfalls to avoid when trading with Twitter.
+This tutorial explains how to use X for trading, from accessing breaking news to the best trading accounts.
+We also unpack the pitfalls to avoid when trading with X.

-Trading on Twitter is risky due to fake news and misinformation.
+Trading on X is risky due to fake news and misinformation.

 Instead, consider brokers with social trading.
-These platforms allow users to interact and exchange ideas, similar to Twitter, but they are designed specifically for online trading.
+These platforms allow users to interact and exchange ideas, similar to X, but they are designed specifically for online trading.

 Top 4 Social Trading Brokers